 Records closed under FOIA will remain closed for longer, variable periods.
 Much of the information closed by the Library in accordance with the PRA restrictions and the FOIA exemptions is applied to materials to protect sensitive matters, such as personal privacy and national security.
 The appropriate restrictions are cited for all closed information so researchers are fully informed about all materials being withheld.

-Donated historical materials, such as gubernatorial, campaign, and personal papers from the Bush family and White House staff members, are processed in accordance with the Deed of Gift agreement signed by the donor.
+Donated historical materials are processed in accordance with the Deed of Gift agreement signed by the donor.
 Unprocessed donated historical materials are not accessible to researchers or subject to FOIA.